Let's give cancer the boot!

-The Boot Walk follows a 1.2 mile walk in the heart of the Texas Medical Center.
+Your 1.2 mile walk in the safety of your neighborhood and in the company of your household will be an opportunity to share your story and celebrate your success.
 All ages are welcome to participate.
 There's fun for the entire family!

-One hundred percent of individual funds raised support MD Anderson’s mission to end cancer.
+One hundred percent of individual funds raised support for MD Anderson’s mission to end cancer.